 Note: The dependent variable is the absolute difference between the 3rd guess and the number.
 The sample includes only overconfident participants.
 "Ego-relevant" indicates assignment to the ego-relevant condition (learning about own ability).
-Controls 1 include the relative performance of the decision-maker.
-Controls 2 include the initial bias of the decision-maker.
-In the matching estimator, observations are matched to the nearest neighbor based on the relative performance (Specification 4), and the initial bias and relative performance (Specification 5).
-In Specification 1-3, standard errors clustered at the individual level.
-In Specification 4-5, consistent standard errors as in Abadie and Imbens (2006).
+Controls 1 include the initial bias of the decision-maker.
+Controls 2 include the relative performance of the decision-maker.
+The adjustment type in the first specifications is regression (R), and in the last ones matching (M).
+In the matching estimator, observations are matched to the nearest neighbor based on the initial bias (Specification 5), the relative performance of the decision maker (Specification 6), and both (Specification 7).
+In Specification 1-4, standard errors clustered at the individual level.
+In Specification 5-7, consistent standard errors as in Abadie and Imbens (2006).
 Their values in parentheses.